A Combination Theorem for Metric Bundles: Introduction

 \subsection{Trees of hyperbolic and relatively hyperbolic metric spaces}

 We refer to \cite{farb-relhyp} for a detailed account of relative hyperbolicity.
 We also refer to \cite{mahan-reeves} for the definitions and results of this subsection.

 Suppose $(X,d)$ is a path metric space and let $\HH = \{ H_\alpha\}$ be a collection of path-connected, uniformly separated subsets of $X$.
 Then Farb \cite{farb-relhyp} defines the {\bf electric space} (or coned-off space) $\EE {(X, \HH )} $ corresponding to the pair $(X,\HH )$ as a metric space which consists of $X$ and a collection of vertices $v_\alpha$ (one for each $H_\alpha \in \HH$) such that each point of $H_\alpha$ is joined to (equivalently, coned off at) $v_\alpha$ by an edge of length $\frac{1}{2}$.
 The sets $H_\alpha$ shall be referred to as {\it horosphere-like sets} and the vertices $v_{\alpha}$ as cone-points.
+Geodesics (resp. $P$-quasigeodesics) in $\EE {(X, \HH )} $ will be called {\it electric geodesics (resp. electric $P$-quasigeodesics)}.

 When the collection $\HH = \{ H_\alpha\}$ is {\it not necessarily separated}, a slightly modified description is given in \cite{mahan-split} and \cite{mahan-reeves}, where we attach a metric product $H_\alpha \times [0,1]$ to $X$, identifying $H_\alpha \times \{ 0 \}$ with $H_\alpha \subset X$ for each $H_\alpha \in \HH$, and equip each $H_\alpha \times \{ 1 \}$ with the zero metric.
 We shall call this construction {\it electrocution}.